History of International Stamp Exhibitions in the U.S.

 Experienced collectors will recognize the names of several exhibitors – the list is a virtual Who’s Who of philately – Arthur Hinds, Carroll Chase, Ernest Ackerman, Henry B. Gibson, John Klemann, Alfred F. Lichtenstein, and Philip H. Ward.

 The International Stamp Exhibition has been held in the U.S. once per decade ever since 1913.
 Since 1926, a commemorative stamp has also been issued to coincide with the event.
-New York City will host the next show, which will be held in 2016.
+New York City hosted the next show, which was held in 2016.

 2016 World Stamp Show NY2016 Commemorative